raleel/cfi-srd/0008_Combat.md

 A character that moves adjacent to or starts the Turn next to a jumpable obstacle may attempt to leap over it.
 The character may be moving at any rate up to the point of the leap.
 A successful Athletics roll allows one to jump up to twice one's own height horizontally or up to half one's own height vertically (if the character has at least a 15-foot run-up available).
 If jumping from a standing position, then these distances are halved.
 Reduce the jump distance in feet by half the total 'Things' carried.
 Worn armor hinders jumpers, with each location covered by light armor counting as 1 'Thing' in the beforementioned calculation, and heavy armor counts as 2 'Things.'

-See the Athletics skill description in Chapter XX for more information.
+See the [Athletics](0005_Skills.md?id=athletics-strdex) skill description for more information.

 On a Critical Success, the character adds a further 5 feet to his total distance and remains upright on landing.

-A Fumble indicates Valamir has landed awkwardly.
+A Fumble indicates the character has landed awkwardly.
 He must immediately make an Endurance roll.
 If the Endurance roll is a Success, 1 point of damage is sustained to one leg.
 If the Endurance test Fails, then 1d4 points of damage is inflicted instead.

 #### Swim

 A character that moves adjacent to or starts the Turn next to a body of water may swim at a rate equal to the Base Movement Rate, minus any movement already used.
-See the Swim skill description in Chapter 5 for more information.
+See the [Swim](0005_Skills.md?id=swim-strcon) skill description for more information.
 Under normal conditions a character's maximum swimming speed per Round is equal to their Movement Rate, -1 for each 'Thing' carried more than the character's STR.
 Worn armor hinders swimmers, with each location covered by light armor counting as 1 additional 'Thing' carried, and each location covered by heavy armor counting as 2 additional 'Things' carried.
-If total ENC reduces swim distance to 0 or less, the character automatically begins drowning (see Asphyxiation on page XX).
+If total ENC reduces swim distance to 0 or less, the character automatically begins drowning (refer to the rules on  [Asphyxiation](0007_Game_System.md?id=asphyxiation)).

 ### Miniatures and Movement